SOF3/zoom/README.md

 # zoom
-Become super fast for a certain amount of time
+Effect all players for a set time or forever 100000.